margo/spec-draft/Margo Edge Interoperability Standard.md

 - Use industry-standard containerization technologies
 - Implement proper error handling and recovery
 - Design for offline and intermittent connectivity scenarios

+## Specification Maintenance and Consistency

+### Recommendations for Multi-Platform Specification Management

+**1. Sync Missing Content**: The GitHub specification should include the detailed investigation notes, action items, and extended examples found on the website.

+**2. Maintain Consistency**: Ensure that schema definitions, API examples, and YAML structures match between both versions.

+**3. Add Website-Specific Content**: Consider adding the more detailed application description examples and extended schema validation rules found on the website to the GitHub specification.

+**4. Preserve Contextual Information**: The "Action:" and "Investigation Needed:" notes from the website provide valuable context about ongoing work and should be preserved in the GitHub version.

 ## Documentation Generation Process